Deep self-consistent learning of local volatility: Methodology

 \subsection{Algorithm}

-Based on the deep self-consistent learning method discussed above, we outline in Algorithm~\ref{algo} a computational scheme for parameterization of market option prices and calibration of the associated local volatility.
+Based on the deep self-consistent learning method discussed above, Algorithm~\ref{algo} outlines a computational scheme for the calibration of local volatility.
+At variance with usual approaches where the derivatives of the option price are first approximated to calibrate the local volatility using Dupire's formula \eqref{eqn Dupire_formula}, this algorithm approximates both the option price and the local volatility using neural networks.

-At variance with usual approaches where the derivatives of the option price are first approximated to calibrate the local volatility, using Dupire's formula \eqref{eqn Dupire_formula}, we approximate both the option price and the local volatility using neural networks.
-The training of neural networks is a non-convex optimization problem which does not guarantee convergence towards the global minimum, hence regularization is required.
-The differentiability of neural networks allows us to include the residue of scaled Dupire's equation as a regularizer.
-A joint minimization of $L_\text{fit}$ arising from the deviation of the parameterized option price to the market data, $L_\text{ini}$ due to the initial conditions, $L_\text{arb}$ linked with the arbitrage-free conditions, and $L_\text{dup}$ associated with the scaled Dupire's equation seeks for a self-consistent pair of approximations for the option price and for the underlying local volatility, excluding local minima that violate these the constraints.
+The training of neural networks is a non-convex optimization problem which does not guarantee convergence towards the global minimum, hence regularization is required and provided via the residue of the scaled Dupire equation in the term $L_\text{dup}$.
+The joint minimization of $L_\text{fit}$ arising from the deviation of the parameterized option price to the market data, $L_\text{ini}$ due to the initial conditions, $L_\text{arb}$ linked with the arbitrage-free conditions, and $L_\text{dup}$ seeks a self-consistent pair of approximations for the option price and for the underlying local volatility, and to exclude local minima that violate these constraints.

-Moreover, in practice, the strike-maturity pairs with the quoted option prices are usually unevenly distributed \cite{Ackerer20,Chataigner21}.
-A direct minimization of loss functions evaluated on the quoted strike-maturity pairs leads to large calibration errors of local volatility at locations where the measurement is scarce.
-Being continuous functions, neural networks enable a mesh-free discretization of Dupire's equation by uniformly sampling collocation points from $\Omega$ at each iteration, improving the calibration from scarce and unevenly distributed dataset.
-Lastly, since both option price and squared local volatility are approximated using neural networks, the existence of a smooth option price and local volatility surface are guaranteed while their positiveness are ensured by properly selected output activation functions.
-Therefore, numerical instabilities associated with calibrating local volatility using the Dupire formula \eqref{eqn Dupire_formula} do not occur.
+Moreover, in practice, strike-maturity pairs with quoted option prices are usually unevenly distributed \cite{Ackerer20,Chataigner21}, hence a direct minimization of loss functions evaluated on the quoted strike-maturity pairs may yield large calibration errors of local volatility at locations where the measurement is scarce.
+On the other hand, being continuous functions, neural networks allow for a mesh-free discretization of Dupire's equation by uniformly sampling collocation points from $\Omega$ at each iteration, therefore improving calibration from scarce and unevenly distributed data.
+Lastly, since both option price and squared local volatility are approximated using neural networks, the smoothness of the option price and local volatility surface are guaranteed, while positiveness is ensured by a proper choice of output activation functions.
+As a result, the numerical instabilities associated with the calibration of local volatility using the Dupire formula \eqref{eqn Dupire_formula} are less likely to occur.